 [Section 93 amended by No. 25 of 1985 s.
 132; No. 73 of 1995 s.
 63.]

-94. Right to pay rates
+94. Unpaid charges etc. may be paid up to time of sale

 Up to the time of the actual sale of any land for non-payment of moneys payable and referred to in section 89, any person having any estate or interest in the land may pay all the moneys then payable, and the costs then incurred, and thereupon the proceedings shall be stayed, and the Corporation shall deliver to the Registrar of Titles, Registrar of Deeds or other person having the custody or control of any register or public record relating to the land for noting on the title or land register, a certificate under the hand of a duly authorised officer of the Corporation certifying that the moneys and costs have been paid, and the title or land register shall be noted accordingly by the proper officer, whereupon the land shall cease to be bound.